Paella: A Recipe for American Cooks

 Depending on the season, you may find snails (baquetes) on Valencian paella, but if you haven’t gotten past the rabbit part, I figure snails won’t sound too mouth-watering.

 A key thing is the recipient in which you are going to cook.
 We use the paella in Valencia (“paella” means “pan” in Valencian).
 Generally speaking, the shallower the better.
-Thick rice cookings are difficult to manage and rice is not steamed homogeneously, so try and use a container such that your paella does not grow beyond 5cm in height.
-My experience is that a Dutch oven is perfect for up to four people, and it can handle up to eight fairly well.
+My experience, however, is that a Dutch oven is perfect for up to four people, and it can handle up to eight fairly well.

 You need to put the butter beans into water overnight–don’t forget this (translation: I always do).
 If you do, you can still boil them twenty minutes before beginning to cook, but they will not have such a nice aspect (the skin will be wrinkly).
 You may also use canned beans, if that’s more convenient.

 Heat olive oil to medium-high temperature,so it barely covers the bottom of the pan.
-Excess of oil makes the course pretty heavy on the stomach.
+Excess of oil can make the course pretty heavy.
 The best adviser is experience.
 Remember that oil usually spreads out as it warms up, so be conservative.

 Meanwhile, prepare the vegetables and grate the tomato.